 Other highlights include Inverness Castle, Inverness Botanic Gardens and Fairy Glen.
 Walk along its beautiful woodland paths and look out for the waterfalls and ‘Monkey Tree’, which has hundreds of old coins hammered into its bark as offerings to the fairies.

-The Gathering is a new artwork on the River Ness which opened to the public in October 2021.
+The Gathering is a new artwork on the River Ness.
 A curved stone-built pier, it is meant to be a place where people can meet up and enjoy some normality after the pandemic.